 After promotion for The Hunting Party concluded, the band returned to the drawing board for a follow-up.
 When Linkin Park emerged from the studio in 2017, they were accompanied by a drastic shift in their sound that proved to be divisive.
 Lead single "Heavy," a duet featuring singer Kiiara and production by pop songwriters Julia Michaels and Justin Tranter, was a taste of things to come on the band's seventh effort, One More Light.
 Despite the clear pop trajectory, it became their fifth number one album and was soon certified gold.
 Barely two months after its release and one week before beginning a major American tour, Bennington was found dead at his home in Southern California; he was 41.

 Following Bennington's death, Linkin Park went on indefinite hiatus, although they continued working on a number of archival projects.
-In late 2020, they celebrated the 20th anniversary of their breakthrough with a double-disc set that bundled Hybrid Theory with a bonus set that included live recordings and rarities.
-Featured on the album was the song "She Couldn't," which was recorded in 1999, but never officially released.
-A remix of the group's debut single "One Step Closer" by electronic duo 100 gecs arrived in January 2021. ~ Neil Z. Yeung & Andrew Leahey
+In late 2020, they celebrated the 20th anniversary of their breakthrough with a set that bundled Hybrid Theory with bonuses that included live recordings and rarities.
+Featured on the album was the song "She Couldn't," which was recorded in 1999 but never officially released.
+A remix of the group's debut single, "One Step Closer," by electronic duo 100 gecs appeared in January 2021.
+The next retrospective collection arrived in 2023 to celebrate the Meteora era.
+In similar fashion, this hulking box set included the original album, live concerts from Texas and Nottingham, a slew of rarities and demos, and more.
+Additionally, Meteora20 included a handful of previously unreleased songs, including "Fighting Myself" and "Lost," the latter of which returned the band to the international Top Ten. ~ Neil Z. Yeung